 RAS-DS has been designed to do 3 things:

-- To help consumers to take a leading role in understanding their own recovery progress, and from that, making recovery plans and tracking their recovery over time.
+- To help consumers to take a leading role in understanding their own recovery progress, and from that, make recovery plans and track their recovery over time.

 - To help mental health workers to work more collaboratively with consumers, enabling recovery planning to be based on consumers own reporting through the RAS-DS and from conversations that follow around what matters to the individual person.

 - To assist services to track recovery outcomes.

 The website was developed to make the RAS-DS more accessible for people, by ‘housing’ all the RAS-DS resources together in one place.